-Effective March 25, 2004 for employees on the administrative payroll and April 1, 2004 for employees on the institutional payroll, a new salary schedule shall be established which shall consist of a hiring rate and a job rate for grades 1 through 37 and a hiring rate for grade 38.
-The hiring rates shall be the hiring rates of the salary schedule in effect on March 24, 2004 for employees on the administrative payroll and March 31, 2004 for employees on the institutional payroll increased by two and one-half (2.5) percent.
-The job rates for grades 1 through 37 shall be the rates of the salary schedule in effect on March 24, 2004 for employees on the administrative payroll and March 24, 2004 for employees on the administrative payroll and March 24, 2004 for employees on the administrative payroll and March 24, 2004 for employees on the administrative payroll and March 24, 2004 for employees on the administrative payroll and March 24, 2004 for employees on the administrative payroll and March 24, 2004 for employees on the administrative payroll and March 31, 2004 for employees on the administrative payroll and March 31, 2004 for employees on the administrative payroll and March 31, 2004 for employees on the institutional payroll increased by two and one-half (2.5) percent.
+Effective April 5, 2007 for employees on the administrative payroll and March 29, 2007 for employees on the institutional payroll, a new salary schedule shall be established which shall consist of a hiring rate and a job rate for grades 1 through 37 and a hiring rate for grade 38.
+The hiring rates shall be the hiring rates of the salary schedule in effect on April 4, 2007 for employees on the administrative payroll and March 28, 2007 for employees on the institutional payroll increased by three (3.0) percent.
+The job rates for grades 1 through 37 shall be the rates of the salary schedule in effect on April 4, 2007 for employees on the administrative payroll and March 28, 2007 for employees on the institutional payroll increased by three (3.0) percent.